Scottjrw/CPEN391/README.txt

 software/cpen391_group5_bsp/ -- Main Project BSP

+software/kernel/ -- Development of our Linux kernel driver(s) see the readme in the directory for more info

-wifi_scripts/ -- Lua sources for the Wifi Module
+software/wifi_scripts/ -- Lua sources for the Wifi Module

 software/<other files> -- Ignore these, just some configurations for vim